-Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant awful sound; drip... drip... drip.
-They glance over to see the household pet licking at a puddle that's steadily forming on the bathroom floor.
+Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant awful sound; drip... drip... drip.
+They glance over to see the household pet licking at a puddle that's slowly forming on the bathroom floor.
 In a flash: Concern, stress, and that ”oh brother!” feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-Nope – it's the air conditioner of all things.
+Nope – the central air conditioner is frozen solid.
 This can strike anywhere, from Buffalo to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze